Public Information Meeting

 Highland County is an ideal location for solar energy development in Ohio as it has some of the Buckeye state’s best solar resource.
 Additionally, it has an abundance of clear, flat land which allows for straightforward project design and construction.
 Palomino would consist of rows of photovoltaic (PV) solar arrays mounted on aluminum racks.
 The solar modules are strung together like Christmas lights and fed through inverters which convert the direct current (DC) electricity into alternating current (AC) electricity.
 The inverted AC current will connect via underground cables to the project substation where the electricity voltage will be stepped up to the grid voltage using the main power transformer prior to being injected into the grid.

-Innergex has a successful track record developing and constructing similar projects, like its 200 MW Hillcrest solar facility located in neighboring Brown County, targeted to reach full commercial operation in early 2021.
+Innergex has a successful track record developing and constructing similar projects, like its 200 MW Hillcrest solar facility located in neighboring Brown County, targeted to reach full commercial operation in 2021.

 At Innergex Renewable Energy (Innergex), a global publicly-traded company headquartered in Canada, we believe in sustainable development that balances People, our Planet and Prosperity.
 We develop Hydro, Wind, Solar and Energy Storage facilities that we own for the long-term.
 Since our foundation in 1990, working with communities has been key to our success.
 For over 15 years, Innergex has been present in the US, is currently active in several states and has a main office in San Diego.